 A separate campus, the Biological Field Station, is served by SHSU main campus University PD personnel who respond to calls for service and offense reporting and conduct periodic patrols.
-This process also applies to the Gibbs Ranch location.
+This process also applies to the Gibbs Ranch Agricultural Complex which will be designated as a separate campus starting on September 1, 2023.
 All policy statements contained in this report apply to all campuses unless otherwise indicated.
 See other campuses policy or procedural changes in the annexes found for each separate campus.